 retains the files output by individual runs |

-If detailed results are retained via the +d option,
+If detailed results are retained via the +d

 they appear in files named